 Many consider the elect and foreknowledge of God to be modern day Jews but scripture just does not support that.

-Paul was not out to promote the Law Covenant, or Judaism, but the pre-law faith of the father’s Abraham, Isaac and Jacob as we will further demonstrate.
+Paul was not out to promote the Law Covenant, or Judaism, but the pre-law faith of the father’s Abraham, Isaac and Jacob.
 They are the ones Paul’s roots are from and where he obtains his instructions for faith, as should we.

 This faith of the father’s is something before Moses and before “The Law and Prophets.
 The law was added till faith comes.”
 And, “The law was given to make sin exceedingly sinful.”
-It was an addendum to something before that as we will demonstrate.
+It was an addendum to something before that.

 The law was designed to bring us to our knees and accept the gift of righteousness by faith.